The Perfect Chicken Cutlet

 4 cups of Italian seasoned breadcrumbs I use this one 4C Seasoned Breadcrumbs

-*Note-When cooking chicken cutlet, occasionally the breadcrumbs can cause a little buildup in your pan as you get towards the end.
+Frying 101: When cooking chicken cutlet, occasionally the breadcrumbs can cause a little buildup in your pan as you get towards the end.
 They get too dark for me so I usually will carefully tip my pan slightly and scoop them out.
 Place that in a heat safe bowl and add a bit of clean oil to your pan.
 Be sure to let it reach temperature again before adding more chicken.

 Instructions